Domo’s Low-Code and Pro-Code Toolset: The Rising Symphony of Clicks and Codes

 Deploy pro-code when ready.
 Python, R, SQL, JavaScript—these slots are yours to command.
 Use APIs, create custom connectors, and tap into external data sources like a tech data Gandalf.
 Remember: syntax errors are the seasoning of the data wizard’s ramen.

-Case Studies: Proof That This isn't PR Fluff
+Case Studies: Proof That This Is Not Just PR Fluff

-This coffee shop caught lightning in a cup. exploiting Domo’s low-code tools, the café matched point-of-sale transactions to bean origin preferences, fine-tuning their brews and marketing like caffeinated MIT students.
+This coffee shop caught lightning in a cup.
+Leveraging Domo’s low-code tools, the café matched point-of-sale transactions to bean origin preferences, optimizing their brews and marketing like caffeinated MIT students.

 Loyalty App Upsell Conversion: +40%